alinourollahi/fortigate-automation/README.md

 # fortigate-automation

-This repository focuses on automating repetitive tasks on Fortigate firewalls.
+This repository contains scripts for automating repetitive tasks on Fortigate firewalls.
 Each directory in this repository contains scripts for different goals.
 All scripts have been tested on FortiOS 7+.

 ---